 The relationship with your supervisor is of crucial importance to your research and progress as a PhD candidate.
 The department will normally allocate two supervisors, at least one of whom will be actively engaged in, or has had experience of, research in the field of your thesis.
 Your supervisors will be your guides and mentors as you design, research and finally write up your PhD project.

 Before you submit your application, you should ensure we have a member of staff who shares your research interests.
 We receive many good applications each year that we cannot accept simply because we have nobody to supervise the thesis in the department.
 Therefore, once you have written your proposal, you should consult our staff research directory to find out who is doing what in the department and identify potential supervisors.
 Applicants are encouraged to make contact with potential supervisors prior to submitting an application.
 While individual academics cannot make a decision to accept a given application, most successful applicants have contacted potential supervisors to ensure that there is an interest in supervising their particular research project.

-Please note that if the department does not have a member of staff in your specialist area, or if all academics in your area are currently at full supervisory capacity, we will not be able to make an offer no matter the quality of your application as a whole.
+Please note that if the department does not have a member of staff in your specialist area, or if all academics in your area are currently at full supervisory capacity, we will not be able to make an offer no matter how good the quality of your application is.

 Supervision and the PhD

 For my own PhD, I was lucky to benefit from having amazing and supportive supervisors.
 This has made me appreciate and understand the special role that a supervisor has over the course of the PhD.